athensresearch/athens/VISION.md

 Lastly, the final Athens vision is for everyone, one day, to learn how to learn anything.

-To do that, it is mission critical to create a space and culture where we can [work with one another and learn from one another](https://github.com/athensresearch/athens/blob/master/CODE_OF_CONDUCT.md).
+To do that, it is mission-critical to create a space and culture where we can [work with one another and learn from one another](https://github.com/athensresearch/athens/blob/master/CODE_OF_CONDUCT.md).

 That is the meta-project.
 Memexes, protocols, and Athens are just a means of getting there.